 - Place the walnuts in a food processor and process into tiny bits.
 Pour the walnuts into a large bowl and set aside.

 - Then, process the garbanzo beans and brown rice with the food processor until a course mash forms.

-- Add the mash to the walnuts and then add the oat bran, garlic, Italian seasoning, red pepper flakes, liquid aminos, onion and the flax seed water mixture.
+- Add the mash to the walnuts and then add the oat flour, garlic, Italian seasoning, red pepper flakes, liquid aminos, onion and the flax seed water mixture.